nixxyiam/nixxyiam/git-pgp-ubuntu.md

 2. Copy GPG public key, beginning with `-----BEGIN PGP PUBLIC KEY BLOCK-----` and ending with `-----END PGP PUBLIC KEY BLOCK-----`.

 3. Go to GitHub website -> Profile Picture -> Settings -> SSH and GPG Keys.
 Click "New GPG key" and paste the copied GPG public key.

+## Clone GitHub repository to local Git

+1. Go to GitHub website -> REPOSITORY_NAME -> Code button -> Local -> Clone (HTTPS).
+Copy the WEB_URL for your repository.

+2. In your Ubuntu terminal, clone the remote GitHub repo to local Git repo.

+        git clone WEB_URL

+   Verify remote repo is successfully cloned into local Git repo with

+       cd REPOSITORY_NAME
+       git status

+## Configure VS Code as Git Editor

+To be filled in...

 ## References